-In addition, the Company has taken a similar approach to receiving supplier invoices.
-Invoices are now transmitted via EDI reducing inbound standard mail by approximately 85,000 pages.
+In addition, the Company uses a similar approach to receiving supplier invoices.
+Invoices are also transmitted via EDI reducing inbound standard mail by approximately 85,000 pages.

 Since the implementation of EDI, the Company has discontinued the filing and storage of paper purchase orders and invoices for suppliers.
 Using the Environmental Paper Network Paper Calculator (www.papercalculator.org), eliminating 170,000 pages represents an annual reduction of 4,700 lbs of CO2 emissions.

-Bed Bath & Beyond has been using remanufactured printer toner cartridges rather than newly produced cartridges for more than five years.
-For the twelve month period August 1, 2011 – July 31, 2012, 90% or 13,700 cartridges used, were remanufactured.
+Bed Bath & Beyond Inc. has been using remanufactured printer toner cartridges rather than newly produced cartridges for more than five years.
+For the twelve month period August 1, 2012 - July 31, 2013, 90% or 13,500 cartridges used, were remanufactured.
 In addition to purchasing remanufactured cartridges, it is our policy to return used cartridges to our provider so that the material can be used again.

 As a further attempt to reduce toner waste, the Company encourages its associates to reduce printer toner by changing the density setting from high to medium.
 This will reduce the consumption of toner in all stores and offices.